Arrival (2016) - Review

 4-23-2017-12-34-46-PM-1024x423.png

-Regardless of the overwhelming sentimentality of the opening, Dr. Louise (Amy Adams) go through the extreme stages of love, happiness, and loss within a few minutes, before finally we're thrust into the day the aliens arrive on earth.
+Regardless of the overwhelming sentimentality of the opening, Dr. Louise (Amy Adams) goes through the extreme stages of love, happiness, and loss within a few minutes, before finally we're thrust into the day the aliens arrive on earth.
 Through some smart storytelling techniques and a bit of exposition from Major Can't Do an Accent (Forrest Whitaker), we learn that Louise is a brilliant linguist who is very knowledgeable about how language works among different cultures and is even fluent in some of them.
 Due to her abilities and knowledge, the US military wants her help in communicating with the aliens.
 Joined by Dr. Donnelly (Jeremy Renner), Louise discovers new details about the aliens and their language.

 And that's about all I can tell you.
 The rest of it should be left in the dark because the tension of the whole film is somewhat built around not knowing what the aliens want and how people are going to react to them.
 They arrive in multiple countries across the world, so there is a constant debate about what there is to gain for each country in interacting with them.
 Arrival takes a very political tone in the sense that its mounting tension is not just on whether the aliens are a threat, but how dangerous the humans in this story are, as well.
 In some ways, the movie is mostly about the idea that if we all worked together instead of fearing each other, there would be no conflict.